 Find the documents you need for your ground mount installation below in addition to some Frequently Asked Questions.
 If you’re unable to find what you’re looking for please contact us right away, and we’d be more than happy to help.

 2" Schedule 40 steel pipe is generally used for smaller arrays, such as residential applications, because it’s lightweight and easy to handle.
 3" Schedule 40 steel pipe is most useful for larger arrays, where the longer E-W span helps reduce the number of concrete foundations.
 But, 3" Schedule 40 steel pipe is also heavier and sometimes requires heavy machinery for installation.
-Before purchasing your pipes, confirm the specifications with the Parts Catalog.
+Before purchasing your pipes, confirm the specifications with the Product Catalog.

 IronRidge provides standard foundation sizes for various soil classes.
 However, some soils may be extremely difficult to dig into, such as granite or rocky soils.
 Solutions for these soil types include epoxying rebar into the granite and pouring the foundations above the ground, connecting the piers with low depth grade beams, or casting the piers into above ground ballast blocks.
 Consult an engineer for structural review if using a foundation design other than those described in the IronRidge Certification Letters.